NikolasMavr/FreeCodeCamp/README.md

 It includes

-1.Scientific Computing with Python Certification
+* Scientific Computing with Python Certification